More from Groovy History

-By day, Batman, millionaire Bruce Wayne, and Robin, Dick Grayson, were mild mannered, well respected citizens; except when their beloved Gotham City was under attack by a dastardly villain.
+By day, Batman, millionaire Bruce Wayne (Adam West), and Robin, Dick Grayson (Burt Ward), were mild mannered, well respected citizens; except when their beloved Gotham City was under attack by a dastardly villain.
 They were usually only briefly seen as Wayne and Grayson and, at that, just long enough to be called to action on the bat phone.

 As the story goes, Batman and Robin were solely responsible for keeping each of them at bay to save their city.
-The Gotham City Police Department could handle the regular, run of the mill crooks, but were not equipped to take on the likes of the Joker, the Riddler or the Penguin; not to mention that sometimes the villains teamed up to wreak their havoc on the fair city.
+The Gotham City Police Department could handle the regular, run of the mill crooks, but were not equipped to take on the likes of the Joker (Cesar Romero), the Riddler (Frank Gorshin) or the Penguin (Burgess Meredith); not to mention that sometimes the villains teamed up to wreak their havoc on the fair city.

 It definitely takes a super hero to foil a super villain.
 That being the case, when Gotham City was in danger at the hands of one of the many villains, that was a job for the Dynamic Duo!
 When necessary, the crime fighting duo were called to action by Commissioner Gordon.